Land of Icebergs | Disko Bay

-Today you will have the morning off to explore the town on your own.
-This time you can maybe use for writing postcards while enjoying a cup of coffee at a café, visiting the artisan workshop by the harbour or go souvenir shopping in one of the other shops.
+In the morning you will have time to explore the town on your own.
+This time you can maybe use it for writing postcards while enjoying a cup of coffee at a café, visiting the artisan workshop by the harbor or going souvenir shopping in one of the other shops.

 Today we venture out on a five hours boat trip.
 This place served in several centuries as a base for Dutch whale hunters and is still occasionally used as a shore for whale hunting.
 From the Dutch time it has also gotten the name Rodebay.

 This settlement is beautifully located about 15km north of Ilulissat.

 Even though it only has 42 inhabitants it has got its own school, church, shop and a small restaurant called “H8”, which is one of the old buildings from the colonial time.
 Oqaatsut settlement, will grant you a unique insight to life outside of the larger towns of Greenland.